 Calculating taxable gains on share trading in New Zealand

-While New Zealand’s proposed general capital gains tax (CGT) regime in 2019 was abandoned by Government after much debate.
-Did you know that a tax on gains already applies to some investors who trade equity or foreign debt investments in New Zealand?
+New Zealand’s proposed general capital gains tax (CGT) regime was abandoned by Government in 2019 after much debate.
+However, did you know that a tax on gains already applies to some investors in New Zealand?

 Here, we break down who New Zealand’s capital gains tax currently applies to, and how to calculate losses/gains on share trading activity using Sharesight for tax purposes.